-The City of Hollywood shares common borders with unincorporated Broward County and the cities of Dania, Davie, Fort Lauderdale, Hallandale, Miramar, Pembroke Park, and Pembroke Pines.
-The City has inter-local agreements with all of these governmental entities.
+The City of Hollywood shares common borders with unincorporated Broward County and the cities of Dania Beach, Fort Lauderdale, Hallandale, Miramar, Pembroke Park, Pembroke Pines and the Town of Davie.
+Hollywood maintains inter-local agreements with each of these governmental entities.
 In addition, the City interacts formally and informally with numerous state and regional agencies, utility companies, authorities, and special districts for the provision and regulation of services.

-Provide a concise summary of the jurisdiction's activities to enhance coordination between public and assisted housing providers and private and governmental health, mental health and service agencies (91.215(I))
+Provide a concise summary of the jurisdiction's activities to enhance coordination between public and assisted housing providers and private and governmental health, mental health and service agencies (91.215(i))

 The City of Fort Lauderdale has administrative authority over HOPWA grant allocations.
-In its role as lead agency, The City of Fort Lauderdale works in cooperation with the partners of the CoC instituional delivery system including the City of Hollywood, to coordinate the funding of eligible non-profit organizations to provide comprehensive services for persons and families affected by HIV+/AIDS.
-The City of Hollywood Social Service Coordinator pre-screens clients of reentry into the delivery system to expedite services.
+In its role as lead agency, The City of Fort Lauderdale works in cooperation with the partners of the Continuum of Care (CoC) institutional delivery system including the City of Hollywood, to coordinate the funding of eligible non-profit organizations to provide comprehensive services for persons and families affected by HIV+/AIDS.
+The City of Hollywood Social Service Coordinator pre-screens clients for reentry into the delivery system to expedite these services.